-As President of the Manitoba Ski Division, he served on a committee convened by Parks Canada to search for and recommend a site within the Riding Mountain National Park suitable for skiing development which came to be known as Mount Agassiz.
-Similarly, he served on a Manitoba provincial government committee to select a site for skiing in the Whiteshell Provincial Park.
-The site selected became known as the Falcon Lake Ski Area located near the border with Ontario.
+In 1968, the energetic and affable skier started in sports leadership in Winnipeg, as the junior chairman of the Manitoba Ski Division, with a particular focus on the promotion of the Nancy Greene Ski League program.
+During his time in this role, he served on a committee convened by Parks Canada to search for, and recommend, a site within the Riding Mountain National Park which would be suitable for a ski area.
+The results of the committee lead to the development of Mount Agassiz, which operated from 1961 to 2000.
+Ed also served on a Manitoba provincial government committee to select a site for skiing in the Whiteshell Provincial Park.
+The site selected became known as the Falcon Ridge Ski Slopes, located near the border of Ontario.

 In 1969, Ed was hired as the manager of the national ski team, based out of its office in Montreal.
 As a bilingual professional, Ed quickly developed great communications skills, both with the local and national media, the ski industry and with the families of team members.
 He moved with the team office to Ottawa in 1972 where he continued his supportive role with the team, being available anytime for anyone, in his relationships with the media and families.